myquay/michael-mckenna.com/blog/content/post/2023/linking-to-the-latest-commit-in-the-footer-of-your-hugo-static-site.md

 ### Update the GitHub workflow

-The update consists of two steps.
+The modified workflow needs two steps additional steps.

 First we generate an abbreviated hash we can use in the UI.

 ```yml
       - name: ✍️ Set outputs